funttastic/universal_kotlin/application/terminal/readme.md

 ## Application -> Terminal

-This is the place where terminal / cli modules live.
+This is the place where terminal/cli modules live.